sulu/sulu/UPGRADE.md

 When upgrading also have a look at the changes in the [sulu skeleton](https://github.com/sulu/skeleton/compare/2.0.0-RC3...2.0.0).

+### WebspaceMangerInterface changed

+The `WebspaceManagerInterface` changed that in all methods the `$environment` variable is nullable and will use in the implementation the current `kernel.environment`.

 ### Ugrading JMS Serializer dependency

 See [JMS/Serializer](https://github.com/schmittjoh/serializer/blob/master/UPGRADING.md)